presents

 - condition has high potential for becoming worse leading to severe disability;

-- myelopathic symptoms have variable potential for recovery, but prognosis for recovery is better when
+- myelopathic symptoms have variable potential for recovery, but prognosis for recovery is better when decompression is performed early;

-- Anterior Arthrodesis and Decompression:
+- Anterior Arthrodesis and Decompression

 Upper-airway obstruction after multilevel cervical corpectomy for myelopathy.